simple-crypto/simple-website/sponsors.md

 **Sponsorships**

 * <strong><em>BRONZE Sponsors (5kE)</em></strong>.
 This sponsorship is aimed to support the high-level vision of the association.
-It gives a direct channel to suggest implementations to develop, priority invitation to the annual trainings organized by the association and access the association’s general assembly (as non-voting member).
+It gives access to the yearly sponsors' workshop which is the main channel to suggest implementations to develop, priority invitation to the annual trainings organized by the association and access the association’s general assembly (as non-voting member).